johnzastrow/phpblog/hugo-export/posts/2008-07-05-the-power-of-xargs.md

 This command takes all of the MP3 files in the current directory, and
 feeds them one at a time (-n1) to the cp command, where the file
-argument coming in from ls will replace the curly braces.
-Notice I
 didn&#8217;t specify a string with &#8220;-i.&#8221; I don&#8217;t think I&#8217;ve ever had to.
 The
 default string that xargs will look to replace when using the -i flag
-is the curly braces.
-As your command lines get a little more complex,
 or you start using xargs in scripts, there are a couple of useful
 troubleshooting flags you may find helpful if you run into issues.
 One,
 the -p flag, will prompt you for a yes or no before executing a command